shaguniitb/ath-hugo/content/work with me.md

 If you are a current SCI master’s or undergraduate student interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.

-I am particularly interested in working with students who want to conduct computational or mixed-methods research on one or more of the following topics:
+I am particularly interested in working with students who want to conduct computational or mixed-methods research on topics including (but not limited to):
 1. Evaluating the effectiveness of moderation interventions
 2. Understanding online harassment and designing solutions to address it
 3. Incorporating fairness and transparency in content moderation systems